msmrez/sensora_client/readme.md

 ### Installation & Configuration

 1.  **Clone the Repository:**
     ```bash
     git clone https://github.com/msmrez/sensora_client.git
     cd sensora_client
     ```

 2.  **Set up Virtual Environment:**
     ```bash
     python3 -m venv venv
     source venv/bin/activate
     ```

 3.  **Install Dependencies:**
+    The client has a `src` directory structure.
+You must install the dependencies and then install the client itself in editable mode so Python can find the modules.
     ```bash
     pip install -r requirements.txt
+    pip install -e .
     ```

 4.  **Configure the Indexer URL:**
     You must tell the client where to find the Sensōra Indexer.
-Create a configuration file:
+Create a configuration file from the example:
     ```bash
     # From the sensora_client project root
     cp src/sensora_client/config.py.example src/sensora_client/config.py